Marci Lobel

-Marci Lobel is a health psychologist known for her research on women's reproductive health, effects of prenatal stress on pregnancy and newborn health, and how mothers learn to cope with stress.
+Marci Lobel is an American health psychologist and Distinguished Professor at Stony Brook University.
+Her research has examined how stress, coping, and social support affect mental and physical health, including in people facing chronic illness, and she is particularly known for her work on women's reproductive health, the effects of prenatal stress on pregnancy and newborn health, and how mothers learn to cope with stress.